What is Vendor Management?

 Vendor audit rights, frequency, scope, notice requirements

-Objective: Integrate the vendor into organizational systems and processes.
+Objective: Integrate the vendor into organisational systems, processes, and controls.

 Key activities:

-• Execute contracts and capture in contract repository
+• Execute contract and capture in a central agreements repository with all metadata

 • Establish communication channels and escalation paths